Building regulatory framework

 Victoria’s building regulations generally have a ten-year shelf life before undergoing a comprehensive review to ensure they remain fit for purpose and meet intended objectives.
 The VBA is a key stakeholder in the review process and implementation of the Regulations.

-- Volume One: relates primarily to Class 2 to 9 buildings.
+- Volume One: relates to Class 2 to 9 buildings.

-- Volume Two: relates primarily to Class 1 and 10 buildings.
+- Volume Two: relates to Class 1 and 10 buildings.

-- Volume Three: relates primarily to plumbing and drainage associated with all classes of buildings.
+- Volume Three: relates to plumbing and drainage work associated with all classes of buildings.

-The Building Code of Australia (BCA) provides technical provisions for the design and construction of buildings and other structures.
+The Building Code of Australia (BCA) provides technical provisions for the design and construction of buildings and other structures through the National Construction Code (NCC).
 It allows for state variations to provide additional requirements or cater for specific community expectations.
 This means the code defines the way of achieving a specified outcome without prescribing a particular method.